ochoadan/chakra-bug/README.md

+## Changes
-Hello there, this is a repo to showcase the problem on lack of compatibility between Chakra-UI and NextAuth.
+Hello there, this is a repo to showcase a small bug with Chakra-UI.

-The issue: "sm" breakpoint value stops working on "build" but works fine on "dev"

-## What causes the issue:

-useSession loads session data or status is used on a project.

-Middleware also seems to trigger this on certain occassions.

-To be honest i couldn't pinpoint the root of the issue, but i hope this is a good example.

-## To recreate the issue

 First install the dependencies: